DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 });
 ~~~

-Or you can add a migration to the schema we generated earlier:
+Or you can add a migration to the schema we've generated earlier:

 ~~~js
 php artisan make:migration add_sortorder_to_tasks_table --table=tasks
 ~~~

-Migration file:
+The code of the Migration file is:

 {{snippet database/migrations/_add_sortorder_to_tasks_table.php}}
 ~~~php